Right choice for New Car Service

 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.

-Were you aware that you are free to choose the best workshop to service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee
+The fact is that you have the right to choose who can service your new car without voiding either the manufacturers warranty or your rights under the Consumer Guarantee

-You are not required to go back to the dealership where you originally bought it for service or repairs.
-Provided the work is effected to the manfufacturers specifications by an acceptably skilled person and uses sufficient quality parts and fluids, the warranty stands.
+You are not required to take the car back to the dealership you purchased it from for service or repairs.
+Provided the work is fulfilled to the manfufacturers specifications by a suitably trained person and uses proper quality parts and fluids, the warranty stands.
 You have the right to choose who services your car.

-Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco exclusive Repco Nationwide Warranty, giving you added protection.
+Repco branded parts & products are manufactured to stringent Repco quality standards, and are covered by the Repco Nationwide Warranty, giving you added protection.
 David's Auto Repairs will also only ever use fluids and lubricants that meet the specifications of the manufacturer of the vehicle.

 If you already own a new car or are thinking of purchasing one, make sure you clearly understand where your statutory rights begin and end

-Make sure you are aware of the diversity between manufacturer, statutory and express warranties to ensure you make the right decisions when it comes to servicing your new car.
-You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be over-ridden by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).
+Make sure you are aware of the differences between express, statutory and manufacturer warranties to ensure you make the right decisions when it comes to servicing your new car.
+You are automatically covered by a statutory warranty, also known as a Consumer Guarantee, under Australian Consumer Law (ACL) and this statutory protection can never be superseded by manufacturer or express warranties (which are offered by the car maker and car dealer respectively).